Primary Care Training Program

 Are primary care residents still incorporated into the overall residency?

 Yes!
 Primary care residents are integrated into our X+Y system, just like categorical residents; that is, they rotate through their clinic weeks (Y or +1 weeks) with residents from both the primary care and categorical tracks.
-As a result, primary care residents enjoy the opportunity to be part of 2 communities within the larger residency community: the community of the primary care program, and that of their clinic group.
+As a result, primary care residents enjoy the opportunity to be part of two communities within the larger residency community: the community of the primary care program, and that of their clinic group.

 Can primary care residents participate in residency pathways?

 Yes!
 Primary care residents may participate in any of our residency pathways.
+Particularly popular among primary care residents are the Health Equity, HIV, and Medical Educator pathways.